Parents: What to Do if Your Child Was Caught Shoplifting

 Long-Term Consequences of Shoplifting

 In the eyes of a minor, shoplifting may seem like a minor infraction.
 The illegal act may have started as a dare, a whim, or an underlying compulsion.
 When caught, however, one seemingly minor act of shoplifting can begin a ripple of consequences.
 Charges and a subsequent conviction may prevent a child from finding gainful employment, getting accepted into college, and building a line of credit.
-In addition to criminal charges, your child could also face a lawsuit.
+In addition to criminal charges, your child could also face a lawsuit, contact a Houston shoplifting attorney for more information.

 What Will Happen to My Child Now?